 For loyal Sky customers and enjoyers of the unapologetic, overwhelming cinema experience, you’ll get your money’s worth ten times over.
 Sky Glass might not satisfy your cravings if you’re seeking the refined elegance of a crystal-clear display that harmonises the subtleties.

-More items to consider:
+More items to consider

-Read our full review here.
 Perfect for gaming at 120Hz, the PANASONIC TX-48MZ980B is for those who want amazing OLED visuals, respectable sound, all in a beautifully designed television.

 Is Sky Glass worth it?

 Yes, Sky Glass can be a totally worthwhile purchase.
 If you’re on the hunt for a 4K TV that puts all your entertainment options in one place, there’s few that do it better than Sky Glass.
-However, if you prioritise a near flawless UHD viewing experience, it's possible you could find better elsewhere.
+However, if you prioritise a near-flawless UHD viewing experience, it's possible you could find better elsewhere.
 Sky has nailed the ultimate entertainment package, they’re just not there yet with the hardware.

 How does Sky Glass work?

 Sky Glass is simpler than you might think.
 The Sky Glass TV throws the need for a satellite dish completely out the window.
-On the Sky TV, you have all the Sky channels and streaming service already installed.
+On Sky TV, you have all the Sky channels and streaming services already installed.
 Adding to this, you also have all of the popular services on there too, including Disney+, Netflix, Prime Video, and more.
 When you purchase Sky Glass, you get to personalise your package to the T. So when your TV arrives, the set up process is super easy.

 How much is Sky Glass?